MarianAldenhoevel/DoorSign/README.md

 * Mounting holes and hole for an illuminated ringer-button
 * Footprints and layout to support a Raspberry Pi Pico (plain and W-version interchangeable), a LDR based light sensor, Neopixel LEDs and circuitry to detect a ringer-button press

-Also firmware for the Pico to animate the LEDs.
+Also firmware for the Pico to animate the LEDs suffering from feature-bloat.
+Guilty.

 Propably not useable directly by forking unless you happen to be me and live here.
 But if you find bits useful, go for it.